Tai Tran

 Real-time decision loop

 The agent runs in a loop synchronised with market data updates.
-Typically, upon each significant market event (for example, a candle close or a high-impact news release), the system triggers the agent to make an assessment.
+Typically, upon each significant market event (e.g. a candle close or a high-impact news release), the system triggers the agent to make an assessment.
 The LLM processes the current state input and any relevant recent context, including optionally its own last decision and outcome, and then generates an output.
 The output from the LLM is structured either via a predefined format or prompt discipline so that it contains a clear action recommendation and optionally a rationale.

 For example, the output might be: